knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-one.md

 **Date: 2023-03-01**

-_In this blog post you will learn how to store incoming CloudEvents to an Apache Kafka Topic using the KafkaSink component._
+_In this blog post you will learn how to easily store incoming CloudEvents to an Apache Kafka Topic using the KafkaSink component._

 Apache Kafka is used in a lot of very different use cases but the need to adopt Kafka protocol can be a barrier especially when there are third party components with limited extension possibilities.